Dual-slope imaging of cerebral hemodynamics with frequency-domain near-infrared spectroscopy: Discussion

 These results are consistent with previous work using \gls{CHS}, which found that during \gls{ABP} oscillations there is a transition between mainly measuring \gls{BV} oscillations when probing more superficial tissue to measuring more \gls{BF} oscillations when probing deeper tissue, as \gls{BF} changes appear to dominate over \gls{BV} changes in cerebral tissue\cite{khaksariDepthDependenceCoherent2018,blaneyMultidistanceFrequencydomainOptical2019}.
 It is indeed reasonable to expect that \gls{ABP} oscillations result in stronger \gls{BV} oscillations in scalp tissue than in brain tissue, which is confined within the rigid skull enclosure.
-This is consistent with previous work considering \gls{CHS} or \gls{DS}\cite{khaksariDepthDependenceCoherent2018,blaneyMultidistanceFrequencydomainOptical2019,blaneyPhaseDualslopesFrequencydomain2020} and may help explain the seemingly unresolved paradoxical results showing cerebral \gls{BV} changes despite the incompressibility and rigidity of the brain fluid dynamic system\cite{kriegerCerebralBloodVolume2012}.
+This is consistent with previous work considering \gls{CHS} or \gls{DS}\cite{khaksariDepthDependenceCoherent2018,blaneyMultidistanceFrequencydomainOptical2019,blaneyPhaseDualslopesFrequencydomain2020} and may help explain the seemingly unresolved paradoxical results showing cerebral \gls{BV} changes despite the incompressibility and rigidity of the brain fluid dynamic system\cite{kriegerCerebralBloodVolume2012}. \q{R2C7c}{\rlB{These comparisons to previous works all focus on the phase and amplitude relationships of different data-types, not on the spatial dependence of the hemodynamics shown in Figure~\ref{fig:oneFreqMap}.
+This is because, to the best of the author's knowledge, spatial mapping of hemodynamic transfer functions measured with \gls{NIRS} and \gls{CHS} has not yet been presented.
+This makes these results possibly the most novel part of this work.
+For this reason it is hard to compare the spatial maps presented in Figure~\ref{fig:oneFreqMap} to previously published studies.}}